zavsnar/knowledge_base/postgres_mvcc.md

 ---
 ### Examples inconsistency
 * Concurrent executing UPDATE and UPDATE with SELECT.
-For example with query in Read Committed level will has Nonrepeatable Read anomaly
+For example, with a query in Read Committed level will have Nonrepeatable Read anomaly
 ``` sql
 => SELECT * FROM accounts WHERE client = 'bob';
  id | number | client | amount